ptstratx/ptstratx/README.md

 - [English](https://github.com/ptstratx/ptstratx/raw/master/docs/PTStratX_Introduction_v1.0_en.pdf)

 ## How do I get access to the script
+You find the PTStratX Tester on TradingView: [PTStratX](https://www.tradingview.com/script/z3ZqfXLu-PTStratX-Multi-Period-Tester-for-Profit-Trailer-2/)

 For your lifetime access to the full version of PTStratX, request your access here: [@PTStratx_Bot](https://web.telegram.org/#/im?p=%40PTStratx_Bot) (Telegram)

 The price is 0.015 BTC.
 Of this revenue, we will donate 20% to a non-profit organization selected by the PT community.

+There is also a free trial version on TradingView with a limited functionality to demonstrate the featues [PTSTratX Trial](https://www.tradingview.com/script/rsQWN48o-PTStratX-Trial-Multi-Period-Tester-for-Profit-Trailer-2/)

 Good luck finding the best strategies